 3. RESULTS AND DISCUSSION

-the values in vermicompost were for pH, organic carbon (OC), total nitrogen (TN), available phosphorus (avP) and cation exchange capacity (CEC) 8.7, 13.68, 0.953%, 39.9 mg/kg and 35.52 cmol (+)/kg respectively .
+The values in vermicompost were for pH, organic carbon (OC), total nitrogen (TN), available phosphorus (avP) and cation exchange capacity (CEC) 8.7, 13.68, 0.953%, 39.9 mg/kg and 35.52 cmol (+)/kg, respectively .
 Also vermicompost were used in this experiment have high nutrient content and pH value.
 This means Vermicompost has high nutrient contents and as a result can enhance soil fertility physically, chemically and biologically.

 According to (Lim et al., 2015).
 Physically, vermicompost supplemented soils have better aeration, porosity, lower bulk density and higher water retention capacity.
 Soil chemical properties such as pH, electrical conductivity, organic matter and nutrient status improved significantly and led to better plant growth and yield owing to vermicompost application (Lim et al., 2015).
 Moreover, earthworms secrete several hormones, enzymes and vitamins during casting that promote the activity of other beneficial microbes in the soil, thereby improving soil health.
 Also addition of vermicompost to plant potting media causes significant changes in the physical properties, altering water and air availability in the substrates and conditioning root growth (Marinari et al., 2000).
-Application of vermicompost resulted in higher values of soil pH, OC, TN, available P and CEC compared to chemical fertilizers in experimented area locations such as ( wondogenet ,shebedino ,Dilazuria and wonago) (table 2).
+Application of vermicompost resulted in higher values of soil pH, OC, TN, available P and CEC compared to chemical fertilizers in experimented area locations such as ( Wondogenet ,Shebedino ,Dilazuria and Wonago) (Table 2).
 However, the values are not significantly different among the different rates of vermicompost (Table 2).

-pH, value of soil after grafting avocado seedling in different district treated with 0.7kg/plant ,1.33kg/plant and 2k/g/plant vermicompost showed improvement than chemical fertilizer (100kg/hectare) that is 7.56 ,7.23 and 7.5 and 6.22 respectively in wondogenet ,whereas in shebedino 7.58,7.22,7.52 and 5.2 respectively and also in Dilazuria and wonago districts 7.32, 7.15 and 7.2 and 5.2 repectively by above treatment combinations (Table 2). from this result using vermicompost for pot amendment is beter and Vermicompost is ex-pressed not only in plant growth but also in regulat-ing soil pH and increasing electrical conductivity without causing salinity problems (Argüello et al., 2006), Shi-wei and Fu-zhen, 1991, Ali et al., 2015)
+The pH value of soil after grafting avocado seedling in different district treated with 0.7kg/plant ,1.33kg/plant and 2k/g/plant vermicompost showed improvement than chemical fertilizer (100kg/hectare) that is 7.56 ,7.23 and 7.5 and 6.22 respectively in wondogenet ,whereas in shebedino 7.58,7.22,7.52 and 5.2 respectively and also in Dilazuria and wonago districts 7.32, 7.15 and 7.2 and 5.2 repectively by above treatment combinations (Table 2). from this result using vermicompost for pot amendment is beter and vermicompost is ex-pressed not only in plant growth but also in regulat-ing soil pH and increasing electrical conductivity without causing salinity problems (Argüello et al., 2006), Shi-wei and Fu-zhen, 1991, Ali et al., 2015)

 Similarly, Gopinath et al. (2008) reported a significant increase in soil pH and total organic carbon after application of vermicompost in two consecutive growing seasons, at a rate equivalent to 60 kg ha-1 of N. Together these changes in soil properties improve the availability of air and water, thus encouraging seedling emergence and root growth.